Rescheduling trip with Doug Bechtel. Those wishing to go on an informal walk can still meet at the original time.

 With fields, forests, a beaver pond, and a heron rookery Burley Farms is a great spot to look for early spring migrants and breeding water birds.
 Join trip leader David Blezard to explore some of the property’s varied habitats.
 Meet at the parking area at 245 North River Rd in Epping at 7:00 am.
 Contact: David Blezard dblezard@mac.com or call 603-343-1223.

 The trip will be limited to 20 participants.
-As the trip nears, please revisit this website to sign up.
+Please click on the link below to sign up.

 One of the top 10 birding spots in New Hampshire, this walk will traverse Rochester city park trails along the Cocheco River and around the former wastewater treatment settling ponds.
 Meet at the Pickering Ponds parking area at 7:00 AM.
 The entrance is about a mile south of the Rochester Wastewater Treatment Plant on Pickering Road (opposite mailbox #452).
 Contact: Dan Hubbard at danielhubbard@peoplepc.com or 603-978-0218.